 Investments with maturities at dates of purchase of three months or less are considered to be cash equivalents.
 Cash equivalents are invested in money market mutual funds.
-Investments consist of stock and certificates of deposit.
+Investments consist primarily of marketable securities as well as stock and certificates of deposit.
+Investments in marketable securities consist of U.S. Treasury and agency securities and are carried at fair value.
+The original basis of such investments is the purchase price.
+The carrying value of these marketable securities were \$56.3 million and \$0 at December 31, 2022 and 2021, respectively.
 Our stock, which is with the Federal Home Loan Bank of Atlanta, is accounted for using the cost method and is evaluated annually for impairment.
-As of and for the years ended December 31, 2021 and 2020, we did not identify any events or changes in circumstances that might have a significant adverse effect on the recorded cost of this investment requiring the recording of an impairment loss.
-The carrying value of this stock was \$459,000 and \$823,000 as of December 31, 2021 and 2020, respectively.
+As of and for the years ended December 31, 2022 and 2021, we did not identify any events or changes in circumstances that might have a significant adverse effect on the recorded cost of this investment requiring the recording of an impairment loss.
+The carrying value of this stock was \$522,000 and \$459,000 as of December 31, 2022 and 2021, respectively.
 Investments also include certificates of deposit with maturities at dates of purchase of more than three months, which are carried at fair value.
+Certificates of deposits were \$1.0 million at December 31, 2022 and 2021.